jrosebud/jrosebud.github.io/lesson04/slides/slides.md

 ##Floats

 Generally you float things left or right.
-But keep in mind that if you float something, you __immediately__ turn it into an inline element (even if it was a div in the first place).
+But keep in mind that if you float something, you __immediately__ turn it into an inline element (even if it was a block element in the first place).

 And when you float things, remember that you have to clear the float or else things can look horribly awry.
 Clear is a CSS property, often seen like this: